 Certain financial and statistical information about the State Universities is provided in Appendix A. For additional information about the State Universities, specific reference is made to the audited financial statements for each of the State Universities for the fiscal year ended June 30, 2015.
-Copies of such financial statements have been filed with the MSRB through its EMMA system, except for Salem State University.
-It is expected that the audited financial statements for Salem State University will be filed with the MSRB through its EMMA system prior to the sale of the Series 2015A Bonds.
+Copies of such financial statements have been filed with the MSRB through its EMMA system.